Jingliang-Hu/LCZ-Cross-City-Transfer-Learning/README.md

 # Environment setting
 ## 1. Set the env path
-In ".envPath" folder, replace "/directory-to-current-folder" with the directory where the repo is cloned.
+In file ".envPath", replace "/directory-to-current-folder" with the directory of this folder.
 For example, "/user/project/LCZ-Cross-City-Transfer-Learning"

 ## 2. Install conda
 [Please refer to the anaconda documentation](https://docs.anaconda.com/anaconda/install/)